Research

 We developed a scanning laser optical tomography (SLOT) system in order to perform FmFLIM imaging in deep tissue.
 The system will allow simultaneously imaging of multiple signaling events in live organisms.
 Movies of live zebrafish 3D lifetime imaging can be found in the “Lifetime Imaging” page.

-Multi-photon laser-sheet microscopy
+Multi-photon light-sheet microscopy